Skip to content

 Next Steps

-πŸŽ‰ Congratulations!
-You have completed the GDSFactory+ Quickstart Guide.
+🎉 Congratulations!
+You have completed the core GDSFactory+ Quickstart Guide.
 You have created cells, designed a circuit, simulated it, and checked for errors.

-To continue your journey with GDSFactory+, proceed check out how to start a new project with PDKs and project templates in PDKs and Project Templates.
+Continue to Step 4: Build a Component with the AI Agent, or check out how to start a new project with PDKs and project templates in PDKs and Project Templates.